What is a winter storm warning? - NewsBreak

 “Winter storm warnings are issued for a significant winter weather event including snow, ice, sleet or blowing snow or a combination of these hazards.
 Travel will become difficult or impossible in some situations.
 Delay your travel plans until conditions improve,” the NWS said .

-The National Oceanic and Atmospheric Administration said a winter storm warning is issued for the following conditions:
+The National Oceanic and Atmospheric Administration a winter storm warning is issued for the following conditions:

 - Heavy snow of at least 6 inches in 12 hours, or at least 8 inches in 24 hours, is expected